5 min read · June 5, 2026

 • Job: ATS with AI sourcing and screening.

-• Best for: Mid-market in-house teams wanting everything in one place.
-Skip if: you are a staffing agency.
+• Skip if: you are a staffing agency.

 Greenhouse is built around structured hiring, with scorecards, AI resume filtering and applicant ranking, AI scheduling, and fraud detection, which keeps your process consistent and fair.